Is Sunscreen Bad for You: Everything You Need to Know

 Reduce Your Risk of Developing Skin Cancer

-If you're concerned about the ingredients in sunscreen being harmful to your body, think again.
+If you're concerned about the active ingredients in sunscreen being harmful to your body, think again.
 The FDA has strict rules for sunscreen ingredients to protect the American public.
-Overall the ingredients in sunscreen are built to protect you and reduce your risk of developing skin cancer.
+Overall the ingredients in sunscreen are built to protect you and reduce your risk of developing different types of skin cancer.

 Sunscreen and sun protective apparel will help to reduce your risk of cancer by blocking harmful UV rays from hitting your skin.
 The risk of any chemicals entering your bloodstream from sunscreen is minimal compared to the risk of skin cancer.